 - Serve hot, garnish with cilantro.

-You can make the gluten free biscuits from scratch or use a mix.
+- I made this recipe with gluten free drop biscuits.
+You can make the gluten free biscuits from scratch with my paleo biscuits recipe, or use a gluten free biscuit mix.